Coalgebraic Tools for Randomness-Conserving Protocols: Definitions

 where $H$ is the Shannon entropy

 (logarithms are base $2$ if not otherwise annotated), $\mu$ and $\nu$ are the input and output distributions, respectively, and $\alpha_n$ is the prefix of $\alpha$ of length $n$.
-Intuitively, the Shannon entropy measures the number of fair coin flips the distribution is worth, and the random variable $E_n$ measures the ratio of entropy production to consumption after $n$ steps of $\dd$ starting in state $s$.
-Here $\len{\dd(s,\alpha_n)}\,H(\nu)$ (respectively, $nH(\mu)$) is the contribution along $\alpha$ to the production (respectively, consumption) of entropy in the first $n$ steps.
+Intuitively, the Shannon entropy of a distribution measures the amount of randomness in it, where the basic unit of measurement is one fair coin flip.
+For example, as noted in the introduction, one roll of a fair six-sided die is worth about 2.585 coin flips.
+The random variable $E_n$ measures the ratio of entropy production to consumption after $n$ steps of $\dd$ starting in state $s$.
+Here $\len{\dd(s,\alpha_n)}\cdot H(\nu)$ (respectively, $n\cdot H(\mu)$) is the contribution along $\alpha$ to the production (respectively, consumption) of entropy in the first $n$ steps.
 We write $E_n^{\dd,s}$ when we need to distinguish the $E_n$ associated with different protocols and start states.

 In most cases of interest, $E_n$ converges in probability to a unique constant value independent of start state and history.
 When this occurs, we call this constant value the \emph{efficiency} of the protocol $\dd$ and denote it by $\Eff\dd$.
 Notationally,